Liam Davis (footballer, born 1986): Yeovil Town

 After spending time on trial with Birmingham City, Davis signed for newly promoted Championship side Yeovil Town on a two-year contract.
 He made his Yeovil Town debut as a second-half substitute in their 1–0 victory over Millwall, on 3 August 2013.
 He scored his first goal for Yeovil on 5 October 2013, in a 4–1 loss against Middlesbrough.
 Davis soon suffered a setback of injuries and was absent from the first team for several weeks.
 He made thirty appearances, scoring once, in a 2013–14 season that saw Yeovil relegated.

 Shortly after the start of the 2014–15 season Davis suffered a broken wrist that kept him out for a month.
 Although he returned to the first team in September, he continued to suffer from injuries, leading him to be absent from the first team for most of the season.
 He made just nine appearances over the whole of 2014–15 season, and left the club following their relegation to League Two.

 GAIS

 Ahead of the 2016 season, Davis signed for Swedish Superettan side GAIS.
 He scored on his GAIS debut, a 2–0 win over IK Frej.
 He made 18 appearances over the whole of 2016, scoring twice, and was released by the club at the end of the season.

 Cheltenham Town

 On 30 January 2017, Davis signed a short-term contract with Cheltenham Town.
 He made his debut the next day, playing the whole of a 3–2 win over Luton Town.
 Davis went on to make sixteen appearances for the club, but was released at the end of the 2016–17.

 Torquay United

-Following his release from Cheltenham, Davis signed for National League club Torquay United.
-On 23 June he was released by the club.
+Following his release from Cheltenham, in June 2017 Davis signed for National League club Torquay United.
+He was released by the club in June 2021, having missed the whole of his final season with the club through injury.